 - Transportation and travel

 Q: What is the County's plan for reopening?

-Phase 1 reopening permits limited seated service in restaurants and bars, personal services by appointment, limited use of gyms and fitness center, limited reopening of indoor and outdoor malls, and limited local gatherings of up to 25 people for recreational, social, cultural, civic or faith events – while following health, safety and physical distancing requirements.
+Phase 1 reopening permits limited seated service in restaurants and bars, personal services by appointment, limited use of gyms and fitness center, limited reopening of indoor and outdoor malls, and limited local gatherings (see Statewide Gatherings, Indoor Social Get-Together Guidance) – while following health, safety and physical distancing requirements.

 Q: How is the County addressing the inequitable burden of COVID-19 on communities of color?

 Multnomah County is committed to supporting Black, Indigenous and People of Color as part of its reopening plan and ongoing public health work.
 The County commits to:

 Monitor cases, hospitalizations, and deaths by race and ethnicity and share these data publicly

 Take action to reduce cases, hospitalizations, and deaths experienced by Black, Indigenous, and People of Color

 Advocate for Black, Indigenous, and People of Color to have access to hospital care and treatment, as well as safe spaces to isolate and recover

 Work with community organizations to increase access to basic needs and social services, especially for Black, Indigenous, and People of Color with underlying conditions